tigerpixel/Currier/README.md

 let result = firstApplication(10)
 ```

 The unit tests provide examples of calling the curry function using different numbers of parameters.
 The version of the function which takes two parameters is explicitly typed and commented.
-This is to help with understanding the technique used.

 ## Requirements